Swappsco/django-plans/docs/source/plans.rst

 Plan
 ----

 Plan stores information about single plan that is offered by a service.
+Each plan has related quotas and pricings that will define the permissions of the user using this plan and how much is going to pay to subscribe to it.

 It is defined by the following properties:

 ``name``
 ````````